WED September 25

 |2:30 PM||Practical Introduction to MXAN||Maurizio Benfatto||INFN/LNF|

 In 2020, LCLS will commission two new LCLS instruments (TMO and chemRIXS) and two new variable-gap undulators (SXU, HXU).
 This workshop will inform users about the commissioning plans and instrument capabilities of TMO and chemRIXS, and the plans for Early Science on these instruments in Run 18.
 Workshop participants will be encouraged to provide feedback, input, and ideas to refine the early science plans.
 This workshop will also provide an overview of the new LCLS Science Campaign Proposal process.
+Plans for initiating an attosecond science campaign in Run 18 will be presented."}" style="font-size: 12pt; font-family: Calibri, Arial;">In 2020, LCLS will commission two new LCLS instruments (TMO and chemRIXS) and two new variable-gap undulators (SXU, HXU).
+This workshop will inform users about the commissioning plans and instrument capabilities of TMO and chemRIXS, and the plans for Early Science on these instruments in Run 18.
+Workshop participants will be encouraged to provide feedback, input, and ideas to refine the early science plans.
+This workshop will also provide an overview of the new LCLS Science Campaign Proposal process.
 Plans for initiating an attosecond science campaign in Run 18 will be presented.

 - Location: Panofsky Auditorium, Building 053/Room 1320